-(1) Current Annual Distribution to Alaris is calculated as the total contractual Distribution owed to Alaris from each Partner over the 12-month period following the Partner's most recent fiscal year-end per Alaris' agreements with each Partner.
-In certain cases, the Current Annual Distribution collected will be materially less than what is displayed in this column (see notes for ccComm and SCR) due to certain amendments to agreements with these Partners, likely due to the underperformance of the business.
+(1) Current Annual Distribution to Alaris is calculated as the total contractual Distribution owed to Alaris from each Partner over the 12month period following the Partner's most recent fiscal year-end per Alaris' agreements with each Partner.
 Due to the timing of receiving audited annual financial information from each Partner and the filing of this AIF, most of the adjustments to the Current Annual Distribution are based on estimates of the percentage change in the performance metric for the most recently completed fiscal year of each of our Partners.
 Specifically, for all Partners listed in this table, the Current Annual Distribution is an estimate based on internal unaudited financial statements until audited results confirm the annual percentage change.